dmunoz-10/my-portfolio/content/blog/dockerizing-vue/index.md

 ![Docker and vue](./cover.jpg)

-Docker is a great technology to handle all dependencies quickly and make sure that all developers have the same environemnt.
+Docker is a great technology to handle all dependencies quickly and make sure that all developers have the same environment.
 That's why here we are going to learn how to dockerize an app, what type of app, well, a Vuejs app.
 Vuejs is a technology which is having a huge fan base, so for all people who like Vuejs, here you will know how